-- Moisture Ants can often be found in moist areas near leaking pipes or condensation.
-If it is determined that sanitation is not the primary cause of the infestation, check for areas of moisture.
-The maintenance section should be contacted to repair any moisture problems. - Food storage Ants may be present in food that is not properly sealed in a container.
-If storage is determined to be an issue, the resident should be provided guidelines on proper food storage and asked to follow the IPM technician's advice.
+- Food storage: Ants may be present in food that is not properly sealed in a container.
+If storage is determined to be an issue, the resident is provided guidelines on proper food storage and asked to follow the IPM technician's advice.
 Food that is attractive to ants should be stored in airtight containers.
 Screw top lids, e.g., those on peanut butter jars, may not always protect food from ant infestations, as tiny ants can crawl around the threads and enter the containers.
-Food can also be stored in a refrigerator to protect it from becoming infested. - Vacuum Visible ants and those hiding in cracks can easily be vacuumed by the resident.
+Food can also be stored in a refrigerator to protect it from becoming infested. - Vacuum: Visible ants and those hiding in cracks can easily be vacuumed by the resident.
 It is recommended that a tablespoon of cornstarch also be vacuumed to help desiccate the ants while in the vacuum bag or container.
 Nests found indoors, e.g., in wall voids, can also be vacuumed.
-The colony should collapse if the queen is located and removed.
-Care must be taken when removing a colony of stinging or biting ants. - Miscellaneous A small group of ants can be wiped up with a damp towel or sponge and discarded.
+The colony will collapse if the queen is located and removed.
+Care must be taken when removing a colony of stinging or biting ants. - Miscellaneous: A small group of ants can be wiped up with a damp towel or sponge and discarded.

-- Detergents A mixture of liquid dish detergent and water (10% soap) is useful for removing ants.
+- Detergents: A mixture of liquid dish detergent and water (10% soap) is useful for removing ants.
 Detergent can be used to control or reduce the number of ants prior to exclusion or sanitation practices.
-Detergents may also remove scent trails used by ants. - Boric acid Boric acid can be used by the IPM technician as a least-toxic pesticide.
+Detergents also remove scent trails used by ants. - Boric acid: Boric acid can be used by the IPM technician as a least-toxic pesticide.
 The treatment can be blown under cabinets and into wall voids, cracks, or any other undisturbed and dry place in an apartment.
-Boric acid also acts as a barrier treatment to pre- vent ants from entering living spaces. - Diatomaceous earth and silica aerogel These chemicals kill insects through desiccation, so are used in the same fashion as boric acid. - Baits and bait stations Baits contain an attractant and a pesticide.
+Boric acid also acts as a barrier treatment to prevent ants from entering living spaces. - Diatomaceous earth and silica aerogel: These chemicals kill insects through desiccation, so are used in the same fashion as boric acid. - Baits and bait stations: Baits contain an attractant and a pesticide.
 The pesticide is ingested by an ant and brought back to the nest where it kills more ants in the colony.
-In the college/ university IPM program, baits should only be used to clear a building of an infestation, not as a preventative treatment.
-Bait stations placed in an apartment should be removed when the insect population drops below the action threshold.
-Baits not contained in a bait station should be located where inadvertent human exposure is minimized, e.g., in cracks, behind faceplates and large appliances, and in locked closets accessible only to IPM technicians.
+In the DOHRE IPM program, baits are only used to clear an apartment of an infestation, and not as a preventative treatment.
+Bait stations placed into an apartment are removed when the insect population drops below the action threshold.
+Baits not contained in a bait station are located where inadvertent human exposure is minimized, e.g., in cracks, behind faceplates and large appliances, and in locked closets accessible only to DOHRE technicians.
 Locations where ants enter an apartment can usually be found by inspecting around the outside of the building, so those entrances can be baited and then sealed.
 Boric acid is a common ingredient in baits used for an IPM program.
-The bait selection should be rotated between different types in order to avoid bait aversion and resistance.
-Different ant species forage for different food types (protein, sugar, fat) at different times of the year, so it is important to know the pest ant's biology prior to selecting bait.
+The bait selections should be rotated between different types in order to avoid bait aversion and resistance.
+Different ant species forage for different food types (protein, sugar, fat) at different times of the year, so it is important to know the pest ant's biology prior to selecting a bait.